Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Abstract

 \section{Abstract}

-In this paper we give a complete description of the Howe correspondence of unipotent characters for a finite reductive dual pair of a symplectic group and an even orthogonal group in terms of the Lusztig parametrization when the characteristic of the base field is not equal to $2$.
-That is, the conjecture by Aubert-Michel-Rouquier is proved.
+In this paper we give a complete and explicit description of the Howe correspondence of unipotent characters for a finite reductive dual pair of a symplectic group and an even orthogonal group in terms of the Lusztig parametrization when the characteristic of the base field is not equal to $2$.
+That is, the conjecture by Aubert-Michel-Rouquier is confirmed.